Auto Insurance:

 UM/UIM: Match your liability limits

-Comprehensive + Collision: If your vehicle still holds real value
+Comprehensive & Collision: Keep if your vehicle still has meaningful value

 The Takeaway